 First-year Foundations (six credit hours):

 Social-Science Methodology (six credit hours):

-One additional course (at least three hours) on methodology, selected from the following list:
+One additional course on methodology, selected from the following list:

 Students take four courses, all designed specifically for the Program in the sophomore, junior, and senior years (ten credit hours):

 Seminar in ethics and political/social justice as they pertain to citizenship and civic action.
 Course covers historical and contemporary approaches to citizenship.

 Readings and Research on Application of Social-science Methodologies

 Readings and research on application of social-science methodologies to concrete civic, political, and global issues.
 Initial focus on Maxwell-based research; case studies of academically informed civic engagement; final project proposal on topic of student’s choice.

 - MAX 401 - Action Plan Workshop (three credit hours)

 Capstone course for Maxwell Citizenship/Civic Engagement Program